Galvanized buckets for peanuts, chilled wine, iced beer, lobster,

 - Using global target hazard quotient no correlation was found

-for the levels of Cu, Zn or Cr recorded in the foods, “suggesting
+for the levels of Copper, Zinc or Chromium recorded in the foods,

-that it is not risky for the citizens to consume these elements
+“suggesting that it is not risky for the citizens to consume

-when contained within fruits and vegetables.
-Some obvious health
+these elements when contained within fruits and vegetables.
+Some

-risks related to lead were found associated with the consumption
+obvious health risks related to lead were found associated with

 Galvanized pipe for drinking water….